 Do dogs prefer to sleep with the light on?

 Dogs have it over humans when it comes to being able to see in low-light environments, and they simply don’t need as much light as we do to get around.
-They cannot, however, see in complete darkness.
+Dogs can’t see in complete darkness, however.
 A strange noise coming from something he can’t see in the middle of the night could be startling.
 Most pets can be trained to sleep just fine with the lights out, but it would not hurt to leave a nightlight on for both your comfort and his.

 Lullaby and Good Night